caiusCitiriga/shell-profiler/README.md

 ### **stat**
 Performs a full check over its core files.
 Verifying that all the core files are present, and that all the basic information needed are present.
-It will then check that the profile in use locally is still present on GitHub too.

 If everything ends fine, a success message will be presented, otherwise a error message will be presented.
 If this command fails, the safest thing you can do is to run the ```init``` command again.